imbus/robotframework-libdoc2testbench/README.md

 ```bash
 Libdoc2TestBench <LIBRARY>
 ```
-Library corresponds to the name that you would use to import the library into a robot framework file.
+`<LIBRARY>` corresponds to the name that you would use to import the library into a robot framework file.
-Browser is an example for <LIBRARY>.
+Browser is an example for `<LIBRARY>`.
 By using a second positional argument you can additionally specify the output filename:

 ```bash